handmade Geiger counters

 Subatomic Chorus is a grouping of five Geiger counters standing on pedestals.
 These machines are sensitive enough to detect the background radiation that bombards us all of the time; it comes from outer space, minerals in the earth, and nuclear testing and bomb dropping.
 The Geiger counters chirp every time they detect nuclear radiation, as if they were singing together in a choir.
 They draw attention to the invisible, subatomic world that impacts our DNA in ways scientists do not fully understand.

-This piece is simply a Geiger counter on a pedestal.
-It beeps intermittently when it detects the low levels of radiation that surround us all of the time.
-Scientists do not have data about the impact of low levels of radiation on human lives; they can only guess how it affects biology based on what we know about high level exposure, like the atomic bomb.
-The "linear no-threshold model" is used internationally to gauge radiation exposure safety, and it suggests that a lifetime dose of this background radiation is harmful.
-For this reason the model is controversial, because we don’t have conclusive evidence that such harm occurs.
+The international model used for gauging radiation exposure safety predicts that a lifetime dose of background radiation is harmful.
+For this reason the model is controversial, because researchers don’t have conclusive evidence that such harm occurs.
 Some scientists argue that these low levels are actually good for us, or even necessary to sustain life.
-Ultimately we just don’t know; Irradiated Air won’t let you forget or ignore that reality.
+Ultimately, we just don’t know if constant and unavoidable exposure to low level radiation is helpful or harmful.
+Subatomic Chorus won’t let you overlook that reality.